Updated on June 14, 2025

 5. Can I use the loan for anything?

-No, it’s for farm-related needs – seeds, fertilizers, labour, equipment.
+No, it’s for farm-related needs – seeds, fertilizers, labour, equipment, and consumption requirements.

 6. Do I need a guarantor?